IPC-4761 Via Types

 Concerns: Air expansion or entrapped solvents can have a significant effect on plugs as they are being cured, causing «blow-out».

-Filled Via (Type V Via) A via with material applied into the via targeting a full penetration and encapsulation of the hole.
+Filled Via (Type V Via) A via type with material applied into the via targeting a full penetration and encapsulation of the hole.

 Process: Screened, roller-coated, or squeegeed.